gkvartskhava/courierApi/README.md

 - `DEBUG` is set to `True` by default.
 For production, set `DEBUG=False` and configure `ALLOWED_HOSTS`.
 - Database is configured via environment variables for PostgreSQL.

----

-## 🛡️ Admin

-- Visit `/admin/` and log in with the superuser created during setup.

----

-## 📄 License

-Add your preferred license here (e.g., MIT, Apache-2.0).